AhmedAnwarr-ZD/aleena-shopify-reshipping-automation/README.md

 - Add correct tags / discounts
 - Inform the customer and finance

-This was slow, error-prone, and led to inconsistent handling of “re-shipping after failed delivery”.
+This was slow, error-prone, and led to inconsistent handling of “re-shipping after failed return QC”.

 ## Solution